Conduct/zustand-forms/README.md

 ```

 *(larger complete example with custom validators and more further down)*

-### Why zustand-forms?
-- *typesafe*, avoids typos and mismatching form names/inputIds + autocomplete convenience
-- *separated state*, not tied to views or react components, accessible from any function
-- *flexible validation*, supporting custom parameters and checking other form state
-- *serverside errors*, all form state is in one place

 ![The same form definition used for mobile and web](nativeandweb.png)
 *The same form definition can be used for native and web*